 The delivery of the course is complemented by a range of visits to sites where you will be able to appreciate theory in context.

 Full details on industry placement opportunities can be found on the School placements page.
+To get a taste of the exciting work experience opportunities you can enjoy with major employers, see our video on Willmott Dixon placements.

 You will be encouraged to progress to postgraduate study within the school, which provides a range of relevant Master’s courses.
 Details can be found on the courses section of the website.